ZakiaKhatun/Personal_Website/content/authors/admin/_index.md

 - icon: envelope
   icon_pack: fas
   link: mailto:zakiakhatun10@gmail.com  # For a direct email link, use "mailto:zakiakhatun10@gmail.com".

 - icon: linkedin
   icon_pack: fab
   link: https://www.linkedin.com/in/zakia-khatun/

-- #icon: github
+#- icon: github
   #icon_pack: fab
   #link: https://github.com/ZakiaKhatun
 # Link to a PDF of your resume/CV from the About widget.